serbrech/jcorioland.github.io/_posts/2018-09-05-azure-aks-active-directory-managed-identities.markdown

 ### Create an Azure managed identity

 Now that your Kubernetes cluster is ready to provide Azure Active Directory tokens to your applications, you need to create an Azure Managed Identity and assign role to it.
-This is basically the identity that you will later bind on your pod running the sample application.
+This is the identity that you will later bind on your pod running the sample application.

 To create a managed identity, you can use this command: